 - Combine your oats and protein powder

-- Add the peanut butter and 100ml of coconut milk and combine.
+- Add the oats and protein powder.
 If the flapjack mix seems dry, gradually add more milk until the ingredients combine.
-Ensure the mixture is not too wet, however you should be able to easily push it into the pan.
+Ensure the mixture is not too wet, however in should have a doughy texture.

-- Evenly spread the flapjack mixture into your baking tray and refrigerate for 1 hour.
-This will help the mixture to hold together!
+- Evenly spread the flapjack mixture into your baking tray.

-- Remove from the fridge and bake in a preheated oven at 180 degrees Celsius for 15 minutes.
+- Bake in a preheated oven at 180 degrees Celsius for 15 minutes.

-- Remove from the oven, slice into rectangles and leave to cool in the tray (the hardest part)!
+- Remove from the oven, slice into rectangles and leave to cool.